edwinsteele/setup-scripts/README.md

 3. In directory setup-scripts/vagrant/mercury-vm, run "vagrant up" to boot an existing VM, or "vagrant destroy" and "vagrant up" to reprovision.
 4. Possibly do most of the post ansible steps above

-For ad-hoc running of ansible playbooks, after the esteele account has been created, run e.g.: `ansible-playbook -u esteele -i ../../vagrant/mercury-vm/vagrant-ansible_hosts ./language_explorer.yml`
+For ad-hoc running of ansible playbooks, after the esteele account has been created, run e.g.: `ansible-playbook -u esteele -i ../../vagrant/mercury-vm/vagrant-ansible_hosts ./language_explorer.yml` (and change the user line to esteele instead of root in the playbook).
+TODO - see if we can remove the user line entirely and specify all the time on commandline

+# Extra notes
+ansible -i hosts local-linux -m setup to get variables